nilnida/DSA210-Term-Project/README.md

 - T-Statistic: 21.839623575172133
 - One-Tailed P-Value: 5.5644310734399e-51
 - **Reject the null hypothesis**, proving that the mean battery capacity is greater in the low temperature group.

+The one-tailed t-test assesses whether the mean battery capacity is significantly greater in the low-temperature group compared to the high-temperature group.
+The extremely high t-statistic (21.84) and the exceptionally small p-value provide compelling evidence to reject the null hypothesis.
+This result confirms that batteries operating under cooler conditions retain significantly more capacity than those exposed to higher temperatures.
+The finding reinforces the understanding that elevated temperatures accelerate degradation, leading to a measurable reduction in capacity.
+It further supports the hypothesis that thermal conditions are a major determinant of battery performance and longevity.

 ![image](https://github.com/user-attachments/assets/3c76ac41-5c73-47e7-898b-1717ad3b433d)